AOT-Technologies/forms-flow-ai/forms-flow-forms/README.md

 ### Running the application

-* Analytics server uses port 3001, make sure the port is available.
+* forms-flow-forms service uses port 3001, make sure the port is available.
 * `cd {Your Directory}/forms-flow-ai/forms-flow-forms`

 * For Linux,